JAWorsfold/CV/README.md

 ### Lead Software Engineer (Tech Lead) | Flock Cover | London
 #### 02/2023 - present

+- **Developing the Next-Generation Insurance Platform**: I am responsible for working across the full stack to design, build, and deploy new features using cutting-edge serverless technologies in AWS.
+This includes developing with tools like NodeJS, TypeScript, Postgres, and Scala.
+- **Quality Assurance and Code Review**: I ensure the delivery of high-quality, well-tested features into our production system on a regular basis.
+I also review the code of my fellow developers via Pull Requests on GitHub to maintain our high standards.
+- **Mentorship and Pair Programming**: I work directly with other developers through pair programming and provide mentorship to less experienced team members, fostering a culture of knowledge sharing and continuous improvement within our team.
+- **Participation in Agile Practices**: I actively participate in Agile ceremonies such as planning sessions, retrospectives, stand-ups, etc. I collaborate with the Product and Tech team to design and estimate new features, and I help maintain and improve our infrastructure and pipelines.
+- **Research and Continuous Learning**: I proactively research new technologies to help us maintain a competitive edge.
+I am committed to learning new tech stacks when required, and I focus on developing a deep understanding of AWS serverless technologies to effectively deploy and monitor our platform.

 ___
 ### Senior Consultant Full-Stack Engineer  |  Infinity Works part of Accenture  |  London